Nooralogical/portfolio/readme.md

 In the autumn 2018, I designed the UI layouts and functionalites for the SELL Student Games event application.
 This is a client project inside our university and all designs where created with the client's needs and requirements in mind.
 I was part of the application team at the design and prototype phases.
 Actual implementation of the designs can be found [here](#SELL-Games-Ionic-application).

 The application itself will be in use in the spring of 2020 at the Student games in Lahti.
-The designs are specifically designed to work for a multisport event with tight scheduling.
+The interface is specifically designed to work for a multisport event with tight scheduling.
 The main goal was to create a clear and easy-to-use application the participants and the audience can use during the event.

 <img src="/icons/selldesignicon.png" width="100"> [App proto with Adobe Xd](https://xd.adobe.com/view/37baeee9-8750-4816-5ff9-7b09d43cb0d1-418b/)